The Heart of The Ark of the Covenant

 Window to the Soul

 We’ve heard for centuries that the eyes are the window to the soul.
 If that’s the case, then the heart and soul of Hollywood is coated in green screen-tinted glasses.
 So often, we see green rectangles reflected in glasses of our favorite characters, not only in episodic streaming, but even running rampant in Hollywood blockbusters.
 However, some VFX houses have attempted to do justice to this ongoing issue.
-Nearly every movie or episodic streaming show is shot digitally, quite often utilizing green screen.
-Some compositors will overly blur and remove the chroma in the reflections on the character’s sunglasses as can be seen in Hot Tub Time Machine.
-Since artists cannot just blur out unwanted green screen reflections in a character’s clear eyeglasses some will attempt to shift the hue so that it that might potentially match a reflection from a light source found off-camera in the surrounding scene.
+Many movies and episodic shows is shot digitally, quite often utilizing green screen.

 While I’ve heard folks say these magenta reflections in Voller’s glasses were intentional, I doubt it as they’re apparent in many other scenes reflected in other actors’ glasses.
 Lucasfilm’s artists tweaked the reflections in Voller’s glasses in Indiana Jones and the Dial of Destiny, 2023, by shifting the reflection’s green hue to a saturated magenta.
 I do applaud ILM for using magenta as it is associated with the spiritual growth and harmony.

-The DC Universe film Wonder Woman 1984, 2020, missed the boat in a variety of scenes where the green screen reflections clearly seen in Cheetah’s glasses weren’t disguised in post-production.
+The DC Universe film Wonder Woman 1984, released in 2020, missed the boat in a variety of scenes where the green screen reflections clearly seen in Cheetah’s glasses weren’t disguised in post-production.
 The first time I noticed this artifact of digital production using on-set green screen goes as far back as television’s Seinfeld way back in the Nineties.
 Reflections can be quite tricky when it comes to digitally “erasing” these unwanted visual artifacts.

-In the raunchy, over the top comedy Hot Tub Time Machine, 2010, during post production the film’s compositors tracked the character’s dark sunglasses and applied a heavy blur in order to disguise the revealing on-set reflections.
+In the raunchy, over the top comedy Hot Tub Time Machine, released in 2010, during post production the film’s compositors tracked the character’s dark sunglasses and applied a heavy blur in order to disguise the revealing on-set reflections.
 For the most part it worked fine, except the blur amount varied from shot to shot.

 “Run for it Marty!”